SLIDESHOW: Honoring those who serve on this Veterans Day

 (NEWS10) — NEWS10 is honoring those who serve this Veterans Day with a slideshow of pictures sent in by our viewers.
 Please scroll through the slideshow to see Veterans from the Capital Region.

-Here a few interesting facts from Department of Defense about Veterans Day.
+Here are a few interesting facts from Department of Defense about Veterans Day.

 Veterans Day does not have an apostrophe